 Can Betta Eat Tropical Fish Food Flakes?

-Although betta are a tropical fish, standard tropical fish flakes are not a good food for them.
+Although they are a tropical fish, standard tropical flakes are not a good food for them.

 Tropical fish flakes are almost all very high in plant-based ingredients, whereas betta are carnivorous and need a much higher protein diet than regular tropical flakes will provide.

-If you have to feed them, they will not outright harm your fish, but you will not be doing what’s best for them, so please avoid generic tropical fish flakes.
+If you have to feed them, they will not outright harm your betta, but you will not be doing what’s best for them, so please avoid generic tropical flakes.

 How About Betta Fish Flakes?